 Accounts receivable is the amount owed to a business by customers who have not yet paid.
 Many businesses bill customers by invoice, and there can be a gap of weeks or months between the time the product or service is provided and when the customer pays.
 Accounts receivable is listed on a company's balance sheet as an asset.

-We are a flexible Texas Factoring Company when it comes to financing your accounts receivable.
+We are a flexible Texas factoring company when it comes to financing your accounts receivable.
 Small to large companies can pledge their receivables and obtain a line of credit using their unpaid invoices as collateral in only 3 to 5 working days.

+Most loans will amount to 70 to 90 percent of the total value of the invoices.
 Lenders usually charge 2 to 4 percent of the loan's value in fees each month.
 The APR for accounts receivable loans can be significantly higher than bank loans, but many small businesses prefer them because they provide such fast access to cash flow.

 Selective Receivables Factoring